hoangduytran/blender-manual/manual/sculpt_paint/brush/texture.rst

 .. _bpy.types.Brush.use_color_as_displacement:

 Vector Displacement :guilabel:`Sculpt Mode`
-   Use the color channels to displace geoemtry in 3 vectors.
+   Use the color channels to displace geometry in 3 vectors.

    .. note::
       This is only supported for the :doc:`Draw </sculpt_paint/sculpting/tools/draw>` brush